Siddhartha Basu: Theatre

-TAG included several future stars (notably Shah Rukh Khan, Manoj Bajpayee, Mira Nair, Lillete Dubey, and a number of others), and in its first phase Basu was noted as “one of its brightest lights”.
+TAG included several future stars (notably Shah Rukh Khan, Manoj Bajpayee, Mira Nair, Lillete Dubey, and a number of others), and in its first phase, Basu was noted as “one of its brightest lights”.
 Basu returned to the stage decades later in Mahesh Dattani’s Dance Like a Man, playing dual roles of Jayaraj and Amritlal in Prime Time's landmark production.

 Television career

 Through his college days and after, Basu was active on All India Radio as a voice over artist, announcer and feature producer on its Yuva Vani and General Overseas Services programmes.
 Shortly after completing his master’s degree, Basu also worked as a documentary filmmaker for TV News Features (TVNF) starting in 1977, for about 8 years, directing numerous short features and popular science films such as Life Before Birth, Avalanches, Frozen in Silver, Moving Images, and Reading Rhesus Macaques.

 He briefly worked as a 'cultural attache' for the Taj Group of Hotels from 1982-84.
 In 1985, he first hosted the inaugural "Quiz Time" programme on Doordarshan.
-It was a national inter-college quiz show, well remembered for the quality of quizzing and contestants (the show featured Rajdeep Sardesai, Raghuram Rajan, Jayant Sinha, and others).
+It was a national inter-college quiz show, and featured notable contestants such as Rajdeep Sardesai, Raghuram Rajan, and Jayant Sinha.
 It quickly became a Sunday evening favourite on Doordarshan’s national network, then the only nationwide channel in the country (which was terrestrial) and was credited with popularizing quizzing across the country.

 Along with his wife, former India Today journalist Anita Kaul Basu, he formed the media company Synergy Communications Pvt.
 Ltd. in Delhi in 1988, which in due course became Synergy Adlabs, then BIG Synergy - after its tie-up with Reliance Mediaworks.
 Promoted by Siddhartha, Anita Kaul Basu, and Karun Prabhakaran, BIG Synergy built its reputation as a leader in the field of factual entertainment, starting off as one of the country's first independent television production houses.